Fully Funded MFA Programs

 Benefits Offered: Tuition, health insurance

 The Creative Writing Program at Cornell University offers concentrations in poetry or fiction.
 As a competitive program, only eight students are admitted each year, four in each concentration.
 This small size allows the school to offer generous financial support packages that fully funds each student.
-One of the benefits of this program is that each student chooses a special committee of two faculty members who work alongside the student to design a course of study that best suits the student's interests.
-All students are guaranteed two years of funding while in the program.
+A notable advantage of this program entails each participant selecting a dedicated committee comprising two faculty members.
+These mentors collaborate with the student to tailor a curriculum aligned with the individual's pursuits.
+Furthermore, the program guarantees two years of financial support for all enrolled students.
 During the first year, students are assigned a graduate assistantship with EPOCH magazine, Cornell's publication of fiction, poetry, and more.
 In the second year, students are then assigned a teaching assistantship.

 Rutgers University - Newark